While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 When to Visit Travertine Hot Springs

-The best time to visit Travertine Hot Springs is early in the morning when you can enjoy watching the golden light spill onto the pools as the sunrises above the mountains.
+The best time to visit Travertine Hot Springs at sunrise and very early morning.
 The air is still cool, everything is quiet, and it’s your best chance to have the pools to yourself!
+Sunrise visitors also get to enjoy watching golden light spill onto the scenery as the sun creeps above the mountains.

-With that said, spring and summer are perhaps the best seasons to visit Travertine Hot Springs.
-During these times, the weather will be cool enough to enjoy the hot springs throughout the day and the Sierra Mountains should have a little snow dusting to add some extra sparkle to the scene.
+Spring and summer are the best seasons to visit Travertine Hot Springs.
+The weather is cool enough to enjoy the hot springs throughout the day, crowds are thinner, and the Sierra Mountains will typically have a slight snow dusting to add some extra magic to the scene.

 Where to Stay near Travertine Hot Springs